cmap/cmapR/README.md

 # cmapR (CMap R code)

 Parsing and utility functions for analyzing CMap data.
 For documentation, please visit [this project's ReadTheDocs page](http://cmapr.readthedocs.io/en/latest/index.html).
+There is also a tutorial available [here](https://github.com/cmap/cmapR/blob/master/cmapR_tutorial.ipynb).
 To learn more about the CMap project at the Broad Institute, please visit [clue.io](https://clue.io).

 ### Install instructions